ejmr/LNVL/docs/Instructions.md

 1. `character`: An instance of `LNVL.Character` representing the character to deactivate.

-### Monologue ###

-The `monologue` opcode expands into multiple `say` opcodes, used by the `LNVL.Character:monologue()` method to present multiple lines of dialog by a single character at once.

-1. `character`: An instance of `LNVL.Character` who is speaking the monologue.

-2. `content`: An array of strings representing lines of dialog.

 ### Move-Character ###

 The `move-character` opcode changes the position of a character, as in